smiranast/iROAR/README.md

 --joar <str>: Library of OAR stats for J region in JSON format.
-            If multiple V and J libs are used the number of --voar files must be equal to --joarlib files -r <str>, --report <str>: Save the report into file -wj ,--writejson: Write OAR statistics in json format (only OAR) -iter <int>: Maximal number of iteration (if owntable = True; default=infinite) -err <float>: Maximal absolute deviation (if owntable = True; default=0.1)
+            If multiple V and J libs are used the number of --voar files must be equal to --joarlib files -r <str>, --report <str>: Save the report into file --normalize <str>: An approach used for OAR values normalization.
+Possible values: 'mean', 'median' (default=no normalization)
+-wj ,--writejson: Write OAR statistics in json format (only OAR) -iter <int>: Maximal number of iteration (if owntable = True; default=infinite) -err <float>: Maximal absolute deviation (if owntable = True; default=0.1)